 Hiking to Larch Valley

-We got to know each other as we hiked the lazy switchbacks through the pine-scented forest. to Larch Valley.
+We got to know each other as we hiked the lazy switchbacks through the pine-scented forest on the Larch Valley hike.
 There were no magical larch trees yet in sight but it was beautiful to be out in the clean mountain air surrounded by green.

 Slowly we started to see the brilliant yellow larches amongst the deep green forest beside the trail as we got closer to Larch Valley.
 And what a stunning sight they were.